 It’s about life-style

 Condo ownership is about the life-style.
 If you travel a lot, or are too busy for yard work, or any number of other reasons, then condo-ownership may be for you.
 It should be pointed out that, even in a condo, it’s prudent to have some extra money set aside, in case the Reserve Fund is not large enough to tackle any major project or renovation.
 When that happens, the condo owner will face a ‘Special Assessment’, a sudden bill he will have to pay.
 But there again, thats really not much different from having to buy a new furnace or other major unexpected repair.

 For the text of this audio, click this down arrow

 [00:00:00] Since houses don’t have condo fees there are always a better deal aren’t they.
 Well not so fast.
-Let’s take a look at the facts on this episode of when a pig’s real estate podcast you’re listening to Winnipeg’s real estate podcast with Bo Kauffmann of Remax performance realty answering questions for buyers and sellers of homes and condos in Winnipeg.
+Let’s take a look at the facts on this episode of Winnipeg’s real estate podcast.
+You’re listening to Winnipeg’s real estate podcast with Bo Kauffmann of Remax performance realty.
+We are answering questions for buyers and sellers of homes and condos in Winnipeg.

-[00:04:54] But it’s best determined by having a meeting by sitting down and discussing your options your your budget and what you’re looking for as far as lifestyle goes.
+[00:04:54] But it’s best determined by having a meeting by sitting down and discussing your options.
+Like your budget and what you’re looking for as far as lifestyle goes.
 So if you’re looking to buy a house or a condo and when you pay you may call me anytime, at Remax performance realty area code 204 at 333-2202 [00:05:11][16.8]

 [00:05:21] We hope you’ve enjoyed this episode of Winnipeg’s real estate podcast all episodes are available on iTunes and Stitcher when you’re ready to buy or sell a house or a condo in Winnipeg.
 Contact Bo Kauffmann at REMAX performance realty at 204-333-2202 or email [email protected] [00:05:34]